EmmanuelPetrus/GENDER_CLASSIFICATION_USING_SPEECH-_RECOGNITION/README.md

 # Acknowledgements

-Special thanks goes to Zuri training org and Ingressive 4 Good for their unrelenting efforts in brooding a generation of technological literates.
+Special thanks to MathWorks which has been highly commited to dishing out tools for the non-stop growth of ML.
+A big thank you is also tendered to our project supervisor Dr. Akinwale Olawale.

 <p align="right">(<a href="#top">back to top</a>)</p>